github/codeql/docs/codeql/ql-language-reference/expressions.rst

 for him.
 This means that if we later do learn of a banana price, we don't need to *remove* any output tuple already produced.
-The importance of this is that the monotonic aggregate behavior works well with a fixpoint-based semantics for recursion, so it will be meaningul to let the ``getPrice`` predicate be mutually recursive with the count aggregate itself.
+The importance of this is that the monotonic aggregate behavior works well with a fixpoint-based semantics for recursion, so it will be meaningful to let the ``getPrice`` predicate be mutually recursive with the count aggregate itself.
 (On the other hand, ``getFruit`` still cannot be allowed to be recursive, because adding another fruit to someone's